 - 15. At which of the following stages during the procurement process does your organisation consider modern slavery risks?
 Tick all that apply.

 - Needs identification

 - Requirement definition

-Tender evaluation (leaf)

 - Tender evaluation (including scoring and adjudication process)

 - Contract award

 - In-life contract management

 - End of contract review

-- Please provide any further details on the answer options that ...
+- Please provide any further details on the answer options that ..